barnabycollins/cipher/README.md

 * `letterfinder.py` = outputs the locations of certain letters in a string
 * `pdssyndicate.py` = searching for 'dssynd'
 * `reverse.py` = reverses whatever string you throw in its general direction
+* `totalconnie thing.py` = finds that number that i can't remember the name of for a range of vigenere keyword lengths
 * `vigenere.py` = solves vigenère ciphers given the keyword